edwardtanguay/base-react-001/README.md

 - helper library of useful functions (qtools)

 **Todo:**
-- [x] toggle on site click as well
 - [ ] get custom directory to work
 - [ ] testing